 - Tassels: Undergraduate candidates will wear the tassel on the right side of the cap.

 Official DSU honor cords, distributed through the Office of Academic Records, are distributed to undergraduate candidates during the assembly process preceding the ceremony.
-They are the only enhancements to the traditional regalia that have been approved by Dickinson State University for commencement ceremonies.
-These honor cords can be worn by undergraduate candidates who achieve a cumulative GPA of 3.50 or higher in courses completed at Dickinson State University and including transfer course work at the end of the semester proceeding the graduation term.
+Only students earning bachelor degrees may receive honor status.
+Students earning associate degrees with a GPA of 3.50 or higher will earn distinction and wear a gold tassel.
+The honor cords can be worn by undergraduate candidates who achieve a cumulative GPA of 3.50 or higher in courses completed at Dickinson State University and including transfer course work at the end of the semester proceeding the graduation term.

 Personalized graduation announcements custom printed with your name, degree and major may be ordered through Balfour.
 The new official DSU personalized graduation announcements are available online at www.cbgrad.com or by calling 1-800-433-0296.